DanitoGH/appsby/README.md

 #### What can I do with this?
 - Build your Lambda-based NodeJS back-end fast
-- Build your front-end fast (and with any framework)
+- Build your front-end fast (and with any React-based framework)
 - Avoid dealing with databases
 - Avoid the expenses of Firebase or AppSync
 - Avoid implementing typical boilerplate